Massey & Gail represents clients with regard to privacy issues in litigation and through strategic counseling.

-Massey & Gail frequently represents clients with regard to privacy issues, both inside and outside litigation.
-We won a landmark privacy case in the telecommunications field.
-In addition, we have provided strategic advice to clients facing regulatory questions, data breaches, and emerging technology issues that directly impact this emerging and evolving area of the law.
+We won a landmark privacy case in the telecommunications field involving the tension between privacy and the first amendment.
+We have also provided strategic advice to clients facing regulatory questions, data breaches, and emerging technology issues that directly impact this new and evolving area of the law.

-- Firm lawyers represented a telecommunications company in a landmark Court of Appeals for the Tenth Circuit case invalidating Federal Communications Commission rules restricting telephone company use of “customer proprietary network information” as a violation of the First Amendment.
+Firm lawyers represented a telecommunications company in a landmark Court of Appeals for the Tenth Circuit case (U.S. West Communications, Inc. v.
+FCC, 182 F.3d 1224 (10th Cir.
+1999)) invalidating Federal Communications Commission rules restricting telephone company use of “customer proprietary network information” as a violation of the First Amendment.

-- The firm represented a non-profit citizens’ advocacy groups in federal court with regard to a dispute between a state attorney general and Google regarding internet safety and privacy issues.
+We represented a non profit citizens’ advocacy groups in federal court with regard to a dispute between a state attorney general and Google regarding internet safety and privacy issues.